The Muppets Take Manhattan: Marketing

 The Muppets Take Manhattan was adapted by Marvel Comics in 1984, as the 68-page story in Marvel Super Special #32.
 The adaptation was later re-printed into a three-issue limited series, released under Marvel's Star Comics imprint (November 1984 – January 1985).
 The film's script was adapted into comic form by writer Stan Kay with art by Dean Yeagle and Jacqueline Roettcher.
-Unlike in the film, the comic depicts Gonzo, Floyd Pepper, Animal, Janice, Dr. Teeth, and Zoot in their customary outfits from The Muppet Show.
+Unlike in the film, the comic depicts Gonzo, Floyd Pepper, Animal, Janice, Dr. Teeth, and Zoot in their outfits from The Muppet Show.

-In addition, a book-and-record set of the film was released in the form of a vinyl record through the Muppet Music Records label.
+Additionally, a book-and-record set of the film was released in the form of a vinyl record through the Muppet Music Records label.

+Re-release

+In celebration of the film's 40th anniversary, The Muppets Take Manhattan returned to theaters for two days on August 13 and 16, 2024.